sourcegraph/handbook/content/departments/legal/process/ContractReviewandSignatureAuthorityPolicy.md

 - [legal@sourcegraph.com](mailto:legal@sourcegraph.com)
 - For general legal requests or questions, please use the #legal slack channel.
 - For Customer contracts, please submit request via the #deal-desk slack channel.
-- For Vendor Contracts, please submit requests via the #vendor-requests slack channel.
+- For Vendor contracts, please submit requests via the #vendor-requests slack channel.

 Give us about 1 business day to acknowledge receipt and give you an estimated turnaround time.
 If you don’t hear back from us in about 1 business day, follow up to make sure we saw your request.
 If your request is time-sensitive, let us know the ideal turnaround time.